bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 In neighboring Jamaica Plain, a group of residents formed the [JP Expressway Committee](https://www.jphs.org/20th-century/how-jamaica-plain-activists-created-the-southwest-corridor.html) and collectively attended public hearings, wrote letters, and were responsible for the well known {{< popup src="/uploads/2022-09-15/highways.jpeg"  target="blank" >}} People Before Highways{{</popup>}}  text that lined the parallel railroad embankment for over 20 years.

-#### The 1968 Restudy

-In the summer of 1968, Boston Mayor Kevin White commissioned an evaluation for alternative land use for the
+In the summer of 1968, Boston Mayor Kevin White commissioned a [BRA evaluation](https://collections.leventhalmap.org/search/commonwealth:7h14cv59p) to consider alternative transit design and land use for the area designated for the Southwest Expressway.
+The restudy concluded

 a BRA evaluation that said an elevated highway “would have a significant negative impact on the neighborhood visually and economically.